TheQueenIsDead/blog/paper/content/posts/dnscdn.md

 ## ⏳📃 TODO

 With an MVP in place, the next steps from here would likely be spit and polish bits like:
- - tests
+ - Tests
- - ci: lint, test, release
+ - CI (Lint, Test, Release)
- - reduce code-duplication
+ - Reduce code-duplication
- - standardise logging a bit more
+ - Standardise logging

 And in terms of functionality, depending on how much my wallet can bear:
- - Add an AWS and Azure provider
+ - Enumerate and list files on a domain
+ - Support other DNS providers
- - Add a means to detect the provider automatically
+   - Detect the provider automatically
  - Test with bigger datasets
    - Attempt to convert to async go routines for data fetching